 License Renewals

-To ensure carbon free energy for decades to come, Constellation submitted license renewal applications to and received extension approvals from the U.S. Nuclear Regulatory Commission (NRC) and the Federal Energy Regulatory Commission (FERC) for several of our generation sites.
-We are committed to producing clean, safe, and reliable energy for American homes and businesses for decades to come.
+At Constellation, we are committed to producing clean, safe and reliable energy for American homes and businesses for decades to come.
+To help ensure a clean and reliable future, we submitted license renewal applications and received extension approvals from the U.S. Nuclear Regulatory Commission (NRC) and the Federal Energy Regulatory Commission (FERC) for several of our generation sites.

 NRC License Renewals for Nuclear Energy Sites

-Nuclear energy plants in the United States are licensed to operate for 40 years.
-This term is based on the amortization period used by electric utility companies for capital investments; it’s not based on safety, technical, or environmental issues.
+Nuclear energy plants in the U.S. are licensed to operate for 40 years.
+This term is based on the amortization period used by electric utility companies for capital investments, rather than safety, technical or environmental considerations.
 The Atomic Energy Act of 1954 permits nuclear plants to renew their operating licenses.

-Many of our nuclear generation facilities have already completed license renewal, guaranteeing decades of zero-carbon power generation.
+Many of our nuclear generation facilities have successfully renewed their licenses, allowing for decades of clean and reliable power generation.

-Preserving our virtually emissions-free generating capacity and electrical output is important for the nation’s environmental goals and to support businesses, education, and other public services in local communities.
-FERC licenses are typically issued for a period of 30 to 50 years.
+Preserving our generating capacity and electrical output is essential for delivering clean, emissions-free dispatchable power to our customers.
+FERC licenses for hydropower facilities are typically issued for a period of 40 to 50 years.

 Renewals